MungeliDeli/speaker-ruling-classification/README.md

 professionals, researchers, and public understanding.

 ### Success Criteria from Business Perspective:
-- Reduce time spent by legal professionals searching for relevant rulings by at least 60%
+- Reduce time spent by legal professionals searching for relevant rulings by at least 60%.
-- Enable non-experts to find and understand parliamentary rulings relevant to their interests
+- Enable non-experts to find and understand parliamentary rulings relevant to their interests.
-- Provide parliamentary staff with consistent categorization for improved procedural reference
+- Provide parliamentary staff with consistent categorization for improved procedural reference.
-- Support academic and policy research through structured access to historical ruling patterns
+- Support academic and policy research through structured access to historical ruling patterns.

 ## 2. Data Mining Goals
 ### Specific Technical Objectives